kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 The risks are minimal, introduction of new API is not affecting any other APIs.

-Misconfiguration of image pull request progress granularity for kubelet can result in bit number of progress responses published by runtime into return stream.
+Misconfiguration of image pull request granularity for kubelet can result in big number of progress responses published by runtime into return stream.
 This can be mitigated by kubelet throttling the amount of events it publishes to Pod object (publishing less than received from runtime), as well as in runtime by metering amount of responses being sent within time interval.